-First you will create the edge reinforcement of the floor slab using the Bar Shape tool, which provides additional options for entering reinforcement in comparison with the Enter tool.
+First you will create the edge reinforcement of the floor slab To do this, you will use the Bar Shape tool.

 - For the longitudinal direction, you will create the bending shape as a freeform bar by specifying individual points. - For the transverse direction, you will use a predefined bending shape that expands to adapt to the existing outline.